The benefits of exercising/being active when trying to conceive

 Health benefits for baby

 Staying active will also benefit your child’s long-term health.
 Women who are active are more likely to have children who are active too.
-It may help for you and your partner to think about becoming active as part of your preparing to be parents.

 Think about what kind of activity you’d like to do when you become pregnant and when your baby arrives and start doing it now.
 For example, it could be walking in the park or going swimming.